JohMast/flowmapper/README.md

 flowmapper allows to create ggplots with flowmaps in the style of
 <https://flowmap.gl/>.

+For interactive flowmaps in R, also check out the [flowmapblue package](https://github.com/FlowmapBlue/flowmapblue.R)!
 ## Installation

 You can install the released version of flowmapper from CRAN: